3DA - UK National Series - Rules of Shooting - 2020

 GENERAL RULES FOR 3DAUK PRO/AM EVENTS AND COMPETITIONS:

-A. Each of the Main Pro/Am Competitions will consist of two rounds of twenty individual 3-D targets contested over a one or two-day period as determined by the Tournament Director.
+A. Each of the Main Competitions will consist of 50 3D targets.
 Each round will be a “Shotgun” start.

 (1) resume shooting that day within two hours of that day’s suspension and still being able to complete the round that day,